nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to <u>enter focus mode for a class (UC1)</u>.
 2. User requests to allocate a score for a specific student in the class, for a specific session.
-3. TA Assist updates the score for the student.
+3. TA-Assist updates the score for the student.
-4. TA Assist indicates that the score for the student has been updated.
+4. TA-Assist indicates that the score for the student has been updated.

    Use case ends.

 **Extensions**
 * 3a.
 The student does not exist in the class.
   * 3a1.
-TA Assist tells the user that the student does not exist.
+TA-Assist tells the user that the student does not exist.

     Use case ends.

 * 3b.
 The session does not exist in the class.
   * 3b1.
-TA Assist tells the user that the session does not exist.
+TA-Assist tells the user that the session does not exist.

     Use case ends.